sal-medstats/ctru/readme.md

 * Option (default) to exponentiate model coefficients and CIs when link function is `binomial`.
 * Include ability to bootstrap regression results, particularly important for mixed models where p-values are unreliable due to uncertainty in the degrees of freedom.
 Some leverage to do this via `texreg()` but `stargazer()` is a more flexible tabulating option.
 * Include all results from ITT/PP models, coefficients and CIs, p-values as part fo the returned list which can then be parsed for inclusion in text.

+## Links

+A few links to other resources that people might find useful...

+  * [[https://www.overleaf.com/3718320bkhvjg#/10637430/|RepRoducibility]] Slides written by the author of this package on using R to work in a reprodcible manner.